mambu1998/Challenge-12/README.md

 So that I can organize and plan my business
 ```

-# Tech Used
+# Technologies Used

-- inquirer
+1. inquirer
-- mySQL
+2. mySQL
-- console.table
+3. console.table
-- Javascript
+4. Javascript
-- Node.js
+5. Node.js

-# Usage
+# How to get it running

 npm i
 npm i inquirer
 npm i mysql
 npm i console.table
-make sure to run .sql file in mySQL workbench before running server.js so that tables are able to render correctly
+You must have a .sql file opened in MYSQL
 run node server.js
 make sure server.js is connected to SQL before continuing
 run through prompts as required